Lisa Spoonauer

 Lisa Ann Spoonauer (December 16, 1972 – May 20, 2017) was an American character actress best known for the role of Caitlin Bree in Clerks, which she reprised for an episode of Clerks: The Animated Series.

 Biography

 Spoonauer was born in Rahway, New Jersey, and raised in Freehold Township.
 She attended Brookdale Community College, where she was spotted (in an acting class) by Clerks director Kevin Smith, who was having difficulty casting the part of Caitlin.
 He offered her the role and a script, and she later accepted.
 Spoonauer's only other film credit is for the Gabe Torres' film Bartender.

 Personal life

 Spoonauer began dating her Clerks co-star Jeff Anderson in 1993, and they were married for one year from 1998 to 1999.
 According to the documentary Snowball Effect: The Story of Clerks, Anderson proposed to Spoonauer on the set of Clerks.

 Spoonauer married Tom Caron in 2007 and relocated to Jackson Township, New Jersey, where she became a restaurant manager and event planner.
-Spoonauer had one daughter with Caron and a stepson from Caron's previous marriage.
+Spoonauer had one daughter, Mia, with Caron and a stepson, Tyler, from Caron's previous marriage.